breakthatbass/arraymaker/README.md

 # Arraymaker

 Arraymaker is used to create very large arrays of random numbers that are randomly sorted for the purpose of using them to learn about timing with sorting algorithms.
-Arraymaker is meant to be used alongside the UNIX Time command.
+Arraymaker has built in timing.

 You can easily manually write small arrays to test your algorithms to see if they work, however, small arrays are not so helpful to see the timing differences between algorithms.